-Review of Operations
+Review of operations

-Gunnedah Basin Coal-Seam-Gas Project
+Gunnedah Basin coal-seam-gas project

-Petroleum Exploration Licences 1 and 12, NSW (Gunnedah Basin)
+Petroleum exploration licences 1 and 12, NSW (Gunnedah Basin)

-These Titles are jointly held by wholly owned subsidiary, Australian Coalbed Methane Pty Ltd (ACM) and Santos QNT Pty Ltd (Santos).
-ACM holds a 35% interest in the Titles and Santos holds the remaining 65%.
-Exploration is carried out under a joint venture arrangement with Santos being the project Operator.
+These tenements are held by wholly owned subsidiary, Australian Coalbed Methane Pty Ltd (ACM) and are subject to a Joint Venture (JV) with Santos QNT Pty Ltd (Santos).
+Santos holds a 65% interest in the tenements and is the project Operator.